Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 The idea is to extend HPC with a "trace" data structure that's simply an array that keeps track of which expression was evaluated, and an index that goes in circles around the array.
-This way we can track e.g. the 100 (configureable) most recently evaluated expressions, and when the crash) happens we make sure to dump this trace into a file.
-We can then read the dump and see, a-ha!, `xs` was being evaluated!
+This way we can track e.g. the 20 (configureable) most recently evaluated expressions, and when the crash happens we make sure to dump this trace into a file.
+We can then read the dump and see, a-ha!, `go` was being evaluated!
 This can help us track down the source of the error more easily than just keeping track of what was evaluated, and can be very helpful for tools like [PropR](https://github.com/Tritlo/PropR).